Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/Azure-Certified-Device/ACD_Get-Started-Template.md

 	az extension add --name azure-iot
 	az iot central device compute-device-key --device-id sample-device-01 --pk

-Make a note of the generated device key, and the ID scope for this application and flash it on the device
+Make a note of the generated device key and the ID scope.
+Then follow the instruction described in the ‘Prepare your device’ section about how to take the DPS configuration and program the device.

 <a name="AdditionalInformation"></a>
 # Step 6: Additional Information